Opendigitalradio/DAB-recipes/README.md

 # DAB-recipes
 DAB recipes to install [Opendigitalradio](https://github.com/Opendigitalradio) and related tools with [PyBOMBS (Python Build Overlay Managed Bundle System)](https://github.com/gnuradio/pybombs)

-The ODR-Dab suite was awkward to compile by hand and PyBOMBS seemed to be doing most of the SDR related buildchain work.
+The ODR-DAB suite was awkward to compile or rebuild by hand and PyBOMBS seemed to be capable of doing the required buildchain work.

-Also PyBOMBS compiles UHD and rtl-sdr which is most convenient, as UHD provides TX and rtl-sdr RX.
+In addition PyBOMBS compiles UHD for which is used by odr-dabmod and rtl-sdr by dabtools.

-This repo provides a less involved way of compiling the following applications, so far:
+This repo provides a less manual way of compiling the following applications, so far:

 - [odr-dabmux](https://github.com/Opendigitalradio/ODR-DabMux)
 - [odr-dabmod](https://github.com/Opendigitalradio/ODR-DabMod)